-The Data Aggregation (DA) tool will enable data owners (for example an ISP) that hold a bulk of their users' data to perform two important processes on their data: aggregation and anonymization.
-This will allow them to share these data in a privacy-preserving way.
-This module will reside on the data owner's side.
-The input to the module will be the raw data that are available through the initial sources (telco data, sensor data, etc.) and they will be transformed in a predefined schema / metadata model.
-The user (data owner) is responsible to prepare the data for processing (export from their initial source (internal database), clean them if needed, etc.).
-Afterwards, through the module, the user will be able to choose the subset of the data to be aggregated / anonymized and set the related algorithmic parameters (for aggregation and anonymization).
-The output will be the processed (aggregated / anonymized) data that could be exported to the PIMCity marketplace through an API that the module will provide.
-The data will reside on the data owner side and the interested party will be able to retrieve them through this API.
+The Data Aggregation (DA) tool enables data owners (for example an Internet Service Provider -ISP that hold a bulk of their users' data) to perform two important processes on their data: aggregation and anonymization.
+Such processes enable data owners to share these data in a privacy-preserving way.
+The DA tool resides on the data owner's side and its input is the raw data that is available through the initial sources (telco data, sensor data, etc.) and it is transformed in a predefined schema / metadata model.
+The user (data owner) is responsible for preparing the data for processing (i.e., export from their initial source (internal database), clean them if needed, etc.).
+Afterwards, through the module, the user is able to choose the subset of the data to be aggregated / anonymized and set the related algorithmic parameters (for aggregation and anonymization).
+The output is the processed (aggregated / anonymized) data that can be exported to the PIMCity marketplace through an API that the module provides.
+The data resides on the data owner side and the interested party is able to retrieve them through this API.

-This will be achieved through designing and implementing the data aggregation and anonymization pipelines in a generic way that will allow different types of data to be processed.
-The tool will be tested on real datasets provided by TID and are mainly related to the end-user's mobility (location, travelling distances etc.).
-The user (the data owner) will be able to select a number of parameters and apply aggregation and anonymization methods and check their effectiveness (achieved anonymization) in a simple user interface.
+This is achieved through designing and implementing the data aggregation and anonymization pipelines in a generic way that allows different types of data to be processed.
+The tool has been tested on real datasets provided by TID and are mainly related to the end-user's mobility (e.g., location, travelling distances etc.).
+The user (the data owner) is able to select a number of parameters and apply aggregation and anonymization methods and check their effectiveness (achieved anonymization) in a simple user interface.
 This interface will be a simple web interface with options to visualize the processed data, in the form of tables and graphs using also basic controls over them.

-The outcome of this task will be the metamodels, the flow and the set of properties of the data to be exported, as well as the functions that can be available and can be applied to the data, in order to allow aggregation in a privacy-preserving way.
+The outcome of this task includes the metamodels, the flow and the set of properties of the data to be exported, as well as the functions that are available and can be applied to the data to allow aggregation in a privacy-preserving way.

-It should be noted that the anonymization techniques that are to be developed in this module are for the data owners in order to be able to share their data and is different from the implementation of the respecting anonymization algorithms of the P-PPA module described in D2.1.
+It should be noted that the anonymization techniques that are to be developed in this module regard the data owners in order to be able to share their data and is different from the implementation of the respecting anonymization algorithms of the P-PPA module described in D2.1.
 While this is a parallel implementation, depending on the nature of the data at hand for the testing and evaluation of our modules, both implementations will be considered.

-Data aggregation techniques are used to bring together relevant pieces of information to provide a high-level overview of an entity in a scalable, efficient and reliable manner.
+Data aggregation techniques are used to bring together relevant pieces of information and provide a high-level overview of an entity in a scalable, efficient and reliable manner.
 However, the design and evaluation of such aggregation algorithms have not received the same level of attention that other basic operators, such as joins, have received in the literature.

-The nature and purpose of existing aggregation algorithms/techniques is also platform dependent in some cases, restricting their wider application across different scenarios.
+The nature and purpose of existing aggregation algorithms/techniques are also platform dependent in some cases, restricting their wider application across different scenarios.
 For example, the querying mechanism for traditional (e.g., SQL or NoSQL) data platforms are different from Hadoop1.
 The industrial tools for data management and self-service data analytics such as Trifacta Wrangler2 or Alteryx Designer3 offer desktop-based environments to prepare, aggregate and analyze data.